AdobeDocs/campaign-standard-learn.en/help/strategy/troubleshooting-for-marketers.md

 `The document types of inbound events (''and'') are incompatible (step 'Exclusion').
 Unable to perform the operation. `

 **Cause:**
-This issue occurs while using the **exclusion activity** in ACS workflows.
-The error occurs, when performing and exclusion based on the ID, when the Primary set and the excluded set don't have the same field names.
+This issue occurs while using the **exclusion activity** in ACS workflows, when performing an exclusion based on the ID, when the Primary set and the excluded set don't have the same field names.

 ![Common Field Dataset Error](/help/assets/kt-13256/dataset-error.png)